The best thing you can do in an emergency incident is to try to remain calm, think before acting and try to reassure others.

 Once the response phase of the emergency has been dealt with, the recovery phase will start.
 While the Local Authority takes the lead in recovery after the emergency, it does not have the resources to help every individual or business affected by the emergency.
 The Council will direct its limited resources to help those who are vulnerable.

-The Borough Council may also co-ordinate voluntary support from local voluntary groups to support people.
-For more information visit www.bedfordshireprepared.org.uk
+We may also coordinate voluntary support from local groups to support people.

 If you have been flooded The National Flood Forum has practical advice on how to clear up and dry out affected areas of your property.